rmkubik/rmk-gatsby/src/posts/personal-retrospective-2018.md

 🏗️ **Too many unfinished projects**

 I still had too many half finished projects at the end of this year.
-While I did _finally_ finish several more projects this year than last year, I left many more unfinished too.
-There are several factors that might have contributed to this outcome.
+While I did _finally_ finish several more projects this year than last year, I left many more unfinished.

 I attempted too many game jams in the hopes they would force me to complete projects.
 I attempted almost one game jam/challenge per month on top of working on my other projects.
-Of these jams, I only actually finished a playable game I was happy with a third of the time.
+Of these jams, I only finished a playable game I was happy with a third of the time.
 In some aspects this was good because it allowed me to iterate through many ideas that didn't work out.
 On the other hand, I didn't have enough time to see each of these ideas through long enough to see where they might succeed.

 💻 **Stopped engaging with local tech community frequently**

 In the beginning of the year I gave my first tech talk to an audience of around 50 people.
 It was terrifying!
 According to friends in the audience, it went well!
 In my memory, is just a black hole where I forgot _everything_ I said.
 Since then, I've put off applying to speak again.

-I was also on a streak of attending Portland tech events & meetups every week.
-As the year progressed, I slowly stopped attending as many events.
-In some aspects I think this was because I made friends and enjoy spending time with them!
+I was also on a streak of attending Portland tech events & Meetups every week.
+As the year progressed, I stopped attending as many events.
+I think this was because I made friends and enjoy spending time with them.
 This is good news!
 The tradeoff is that I have stopped meeting as many new people as I used to.

 After finishing Unstable I found myself without a project I had been working on for about 6 months.
 I was unsure what to do next, and haven't yet found another project that's grabbed me in the same way.

 ⚽ **Stopped playing soccer**

-From Spring to Fall I was playing pick up soccer multiple times a week and found myself in the best shape I've been in, in years.
+From Spring to Fall I was playing pick up soccer multiple times a week and found myself in the best shape I'd been in for years.
 As the weather started to get cold I injured my foot.
-This caused me to stop playing for a while for my foot to heal and I haven't gone back to play since.
+I stopped playing for a while for my foot to heal and I haven't gone back to play since.

-💡 **Information Avoidance, postponed important phone calls**
+💡 **Information Avoidance - postponed important phone calls**

-I've got a bad habit of avoiding phone calls where I'm afraid I'll get bad news.
+I've got a bad habit of avoiding phone calls when I'm afraid I'll get bad news.
 For example, there's a dentist appointment I need to schedule but I'm worried I might learn I have a cavity.

 I learned that this sounds a lot like the concept of [information avoidance](https://www.cmu.edu/news/stories/archives/2017/march/information-avoidance.html) in economics.